Granola Grabbers and why I’m getting a D in domestic arts

 He was probably just thankful I wasn’t wearing the Rocky T-shirt.

 But things are looking up.
 I’ve got chairs posted near the smoke detectors.
 Henry is under a strict no-brisket policy.
 I’ve got the bra situation in headlock.
-And I upped my domestic mojo by MAKING the granola that went into this week’s Tuesdays with Dorie recipe: Granola Grabbers, chosen by Michelle of Bad Girl Baking.
+And I upped my domestic mojo by MAKING the granola that went into these Granola Grabbers.
 Extra credit!

 The nice thing about these granola cookies is that they’re easy to customize.
 Simply take out the offending ingredient (aka “raisins”) and replace it with something delicious (i.e. dried cherries, chocolate chips, peanut butter chips, dried apricots).
 Trade the peanuts for cashews.
 Trade the wheat germ for anything but wheat germ.
 Or add more of an ingredient you really love, like coconut.
 Or pepperoni.